guillermooo/sublime-undocs/source/reference/color_schemes.rst

    Foreground color for the view.

 ``background``
-   Backgound color of the view.
+   Background color of the view.

 ``invisibles``
   Ignored.